frace/kodi-overlay/README.md

 ## Bugs
 You are welcome to report bugs at the [project bugtracker][project-bugtracker] at github.com.
-If you create a pull request then please make sure to report the issue also at the official [Gentoo bug tracker][gentoo-bugtracker] and reference it here since we want to stay in sync as much as possible with the official ebuild.
-Finally our goal is to improve the official ebuild and to help to fix bugs.
+If you create a KODI related pull request then please make sure to report the issue also at the official [Gentoo bug tracker][gentoo-bugtracker] and reference it here since we want to stay in sync as much as possible with the official ebuild.
+Finally our goal is to improve the official KODI ebuild and to help to fix bugs.

 [project-bugtracker]: https://github.com/frace/kodi-overlay/issues
 [gentoo-bugtracker]: https://bugs.gentoo.org/

 * * *
+## Gentoo docs
 - [Portage man pages][docs-gentoo-portage]
 - [make.conf man pages][docs-gentoo-makeconf]
 - [Gentoo dev manual][docs-devmanual]